Table of contents

 - Maybe it is a particular machine that you should blame for many deficiencies and be replaced or set differently.

 This metric shows how much manufacturing time people spend on breaks or non-productive activities.
-Thanks to Time and Attendance, where breaks are included, it is not only known who is at work but who actually works on machines, who is on a cigarette break, and who is currently available.
+Thanks to Time and Attendance, where breaks are included, you not only know who is at work but who actually works on machines, who is on a cigarette break, and who is currently available.

 Percentage of breaks in the working day

-Another interesting but controversial metric is the percentage of breaks during the day on the shop floor.
+Another interesting but controversial metric is the percentage of breaks on the shop floor during the day.

 The difference between productivity and the percentage of beaks is that in the case of productivity, you combine machine time with the time that people were present on the shop floor, and you see, for example, that 20% of the time, they did nothing that would bring value.